Skip to main content

 Before you start, you need:

-• A project to place the instance into (instances are allocated to projects)
+• A project to place the instance into (instances are allocated to projects).
+If you’re not sure which project to choose, see Projects for more detail.

-• A deployment region selected (you choose this during creation, and it appears in status reads)
+• A deployment region selected (you choose this during creation, and it appears in the instance details and status)

 • A project network (VPC) created